This status grants people who are not Canadian citizens the right to live and work in Canada without any time limit on their stay.

 This program is for workers who

-- want to become permanent residents of Canada
+Aim to become permanent residents of Canada.

-How is it different from express entry?
+How is it different from Express Entry?

 Provinces and territories that operate a Provincial Nominee Program (PNP) can nominate candidates through the Express Entry pool, in addition to nominating foreign nationals to the existing paper-based process.